Keep Health Factors

 So what is the desired template for a healthy baseline microbiome?
 In 2019, researchers at George Washington University created GutFeelingKB, a healthy human microbiome reference list and abundance profile.
 Although it is doubtful that one microbiome diversity fits all, it is helpful to compare your microbiome to a baseline to see where you diverge, so you can consider areas to improve your microbiome health.

-Unfortunately, GutFeelingKB is based on only 98 human adult samples.
-Hopefully more comprehensive databases will be available publicly from them in the future.
-In the meantime, commercial microbiome baseline testing companies have deeper databases and can provide you with more meaningful comparative results.
+Unfortunately, GutFeelingKB was based on only 98 human adult samples.
+Fortunately since then, leading commercial microbiome baseline testing companies such as Biohm and Viome have developed deeper databases and can provide you with more meaningful comparative results.

-Some companies such as Evolve Biosystems are working to make sure newborns have the right mix of gut bacteria to thrive.
+For example, companies such as Infinant Health are working to make sure newborns have the right mix of gut bacteria to survive and thrive.
 Having the right infant gut bacteria leads to improved later life health outcomes.
-Separately, several companies seek to turn the benefits of mother’s breast milk into commercial products.
+Other companies seek to bring the benefits of mother’s breast milk into commercial products.
+A 2020 study confirmed that human milk has a unique microbiome and includes stomach-protecting probiotics like Bifidobacterium breve and Lactobacillus plantarum

 If you are curious about what you might discover if you attempt to hack your own adult microbiome to improve your health, check out this blog of a microbiome hacker from 2014-2019.